Organisation and Employees

 Amir Sasson, Provost, Observer

-Managers who report to the President may attend meetings of the Senate.
+Leaders who report to the President may attend the Senate.

 President Inge Jan Henjesand